AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 system on Mac and Windows to obtain the user's current profile.

-A categories attribute for color spaces
+A Categories Attribute for Color Spaces
 ***************************************

 A new attribute called ``categories`` has been added to color spaces.
 The goal is